mychen163/hello-world/README.md

 # hello-world
-Hello world for CodeDay Lab on boarding
+Hello world for CodeDay Lab on boarding.
+I'm looking forward to working with you all soon.